GVGS: Gaussian Visibility-Aware Multi-View Geometry for Accurate Surface Reconstruction: Related Works

-Despite their effectiveness, existing multi-view constraints rely heavily on accurate Gaussian depth estimation and are sensitive to depth bias in challenging regions.
-In addition, monocular supervision does not explicitly account for scale ambiguity across views.
-Our method overcomes these limitations by explicitly reasoning about cross-view visibility at the Gaussian level and by introducing a quadtree-calibrated monocular depth constraint, which together enable robust multi-view geometric supervision and reliable single-view depth supervision even under biased or imperfect depth priors.
+Despite their effectiveness, existing multi-view constraints still rely heavily on accurate Gaussian depth and remain sensitive to depth bias in challenging regions.
+Moreover, monocular supervision does not explicitly address cross-view scale ambiguity.
+To address these limitations, we explicitly model cross-view visibility at the Gaussian level and introduce a quadtree-calibrated monocular depth constraint, enabling more robust multi-view supervision and reliable single-view depth guidance under imperfect depth priors.